 TAs: Teaching Associates are faculty members as well as students.
 They work under the supervision of the TA Coordinator and are the instructors of record for one or two sections of English 1A or 1B per semester.
 They are thus responsible for all elements of the course, from syllabus design to final grades, with support and guidance from the TA Coordinator and the Composition Coordinator.
 The TA Coordinator will hold meetings and individual conferences, visit TA classes, review syllabi, and advise TAs throughout the year.
 All TA classes are also formally evaluated by students, using the University's standard forms.
 See below for a description of workload expectations and benefits.

 Tutors: Some graduate students also work outside the department as Tutors for the University Writing Center.
 See their website for details about applying.

 Application & Deadlines

-DUE DATE: Applications are usually due March 1, followed by interviews with the MA Advisor and the TA Coordinator.
+DUE DATE: Applications are due April 1, followed by interviews with the MA Advisor and the TA Coordinator.
 Check the most recent Graduate Newsletter for specific deadlines.
 Decisions are announced in mid-May.